everlasterVR/everlastervr.github.io/_includes/naturalis/v1_1/physics_introduction.md

 - Soft physics parameters support [local distortion physics](../local_distortion_physics/)
 - Some joint physics parameters have [gravity adjustments](../gravity_physics/) built in (soft physics parameters do not)
 - Parameter values are automatically calculated during [calibration](../about_calibration/)
-- Parameter values can be affected by clothing items [clothing adjustment profiles](../clothing/)
+- Parameter values can be affected by [clothing adjustment profiles](../clothing/)

 ## BootyMagic